nandakishorekv-creator/Anypoint_MCP/README.md

-# Anypoint MCP Server - Complete Tool Functionality Documentation
+# Anypoint Platform MCP Server

 ## Overview
 This MCP (Model Context Protocol) server provides automated access to MuleSoft Anypoint Platform APIs.
 It includes 7 tool modules with a total of **25 tools** for managing Anypoint resources.